testsmt/yinyang/docs/setup.rst

     $ ./scripts/SMT-LIB-clone.sh

-Alternatively you can download benchmarks directly from the website of `SMT-LIB initiative <http://smtlib.cs.uiowa.edu/>`_ or use your own benchmarks.
+Alternatively, you can download benchmarks directly from the website of `SMT-LIB initiative <http://smtlib.cs.uiowa.edu/>`_ or use your own benchmarks.